michaelgrosner/tribeca/etc/README.md

   * EXCHANGE

-    1. `coinbase` - uses the WebSocket API.
+    1. `coinbase` - REST + WebSocket + FIX Protocol.
 Ensure the Coinbase-specific properties have been set with your correct account information if you are using the sandbox or live-trading environment.

-    2. `hitbtc` - WebSocket + socket.io API.
+    2. `hitbtc` - REST + WebSocket.
 Ensure the HitBtc-specific properties have been set with your correct account information if you are using the dev or prod environment.

-    3. `okcoin` - Websocket.Ensure the OKCoin-specific properties have been set with your correct account information.
+    3. `okcoin` - REST + Websocket.
+Ensure the OKCoin-specific properties have been set with your correct account information.
 Production environment only.

-    4. `bitfinex` REST API only.
+    4. `bitfinex` REST + WebSocket.
 Ensure the Bitfinex-specific properties have been filled out.
 REST API is not suitable to millisecond latency trading.
 Production environment only.

+    5. `korbit` REST only.
+Ensure the Bitfinex-specific properties have been filled out.
+REST API is not suitable to millisecond latency trading.
+Production environment only.

-    5. `null` - Test in-memory exchange.
+    6. `null` - Test in-memory exchange.
 No exchange-specific config needed.

   * TRIBECA_MODE - Any value is valid, and optionally can be prefixed with `auto` to start trading on boot, for example: